otrv4/otrv4/otrv4.md

 **Alice:**

-1. Generates ephemeral ECDH keys with a secret key `x` and a public key `X`.
+1. Generates ephemeral ECDH keys: a secret key `x` and a public key `X`.
-2. Generates ephemeral 3072-DH keys with a secret key `a` and a public key `A`.
+2. Generates ephemeral 3072-DH keys: a secret key `a` and a public key `A`.
 3. Computes `gamma = DREnc(PKa, PKb, m)`, being
    `m = Prof_B || Prof_A || Y || X || B || A`.
 Prof_A is Alice's User Profile.
 4. Computes `sigma = Auth(Ha, za, {Ha, Hb, Y}, Prof_B || Prof_A || Y || B ||